mit-rss/wall_follower_sim/README.md

 # Lab 2: Wall Follower

-Several common bugs have been resolved in [this piazza post](https://piazza.com/class/jdalf8rbr1o7jd?cid=142).

 ## Introduction

 In this lab, you will be implementing a wall follower on a simulated version of the racecar.
 Your goal is to make an autonomous controller that drives the racecar forwards while maining a constant distance from a wall on either its left or right (chosen on the fly).
 It should also be robust to uneven surfaces and small errors in the LIDAR data, and it should be able to recover from small deviations from the desired state; being too far, too close, or too angled.